kalyan-anna/spring-boot-days-calc/README.md

 ## Test
 I ran out of time to add test.
-If there was an opportunity, I would used @ParameterizedTest in Given-When-Then paradigm.
+If there was an opportunity, I would use @ParameterizedTest in Given-When-Then paradigm.